Paragraphe

 The different particle filter classes:

-Offers protection against toxic airborne particles in solid and/or liquid form (beryllium, nickel, uranium, etc.)
+For protection against toxic solid and/or liquid aerosols (beryllium, nickel, uranium, etc.)

-> How long is a particle filter effective for?
+> How long is a particulate filter effective ?

 > How to protect yourself against airborne particulate, gases and vapours, all at the same time

-Combined filters are designed to offer protection against airborne particulate, gases and vapours simultaneously.
-They are made up of a particle filter combined with a gas filter.
-They are characterised by dual marking: the coloured strip for gas filters plus the white strip for particle filters.
+Combination filters are designed to protect against aerosols, gases and vapors.
+They consist of a particulate filter and a gas filter superimposed on each other.
+They can be recognized by their double marking: the colored stripe for gas filters and the white stripe for particulates.

 Example: A2B2P3 filter

-A filter with the colour code shown opposite is suitable for the following contaminants:
+A color-coded filter is suitable for the following contaminants :

-A: Gas and vapours of organic compounds with a boiling point ≥ 65°C, up to the concentrations covered by a class 2 filter (5,000ppm)
+• A: Gases and vapors of organic compounds with boiling point ≥ 65°C up to concentrations covered by a class 2 filter (5000 ppm)

-B: Inorganic gases and vapours up to the concentrations covered by a class 2 filter (5,000ppm)
+• B: Inorganic gases and vapors up to concentrations covered by a class 2 filter (5000 ppm)

-P: Particles up to the concentrations covered by a class 3 filter
+• P: Particles up to concentrations covered by a class 3 filter